thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `workgroup`

 The workgroup to use for authentication.
 Only set this option if not using the default workgroup `WORKGROUP`.

+### Option: `wol`

+Enable this option to wake up the host before copying the backup to the share using Wake-on-LAN (WOL).
+Also, be sure to specify the 'host_mac' option.

 ### Option: `compatibility_mode`